Jonny Brownlee is a legend of triathlon. A three-time Olympic medalist with European, Commonwealth and World Championship titles to his name.

 How?
 Ritalin slows down the decay of dopamine in the brain.
 This is important because dopamine plays a key role in the thermoregulatory centre of the brain.
 In essence, Ritalin made the brain less susceptible to the warning signs of heat.

 This was supported by a study undertaken by Professor Romain Meeusen, also of Brussels University, who was funded by WADA (World Anti-Doping Agency) to examine the impact of Ritalin in the heat.

 "Meeusen had cyclists ride a one hour time-trial in the heat with and without Ritalin," Cheung explains.
 "In the Ritalin trial, where dopamine levels were higher, riders could generate a higher wattage than under placebo.
 They could also tolerate a higher core temperature."

 Cheung also noted that the noradrenaline-inhibitor drug Reboxetine raised performance in the heat for similar neuromuscular/core temperature reasons as Ritalin.
 That pharmaceutical intervention is clearly why WADA have begun paying Ritalin, in particular, interest.

 There are more natural methods of raising dopamine.
 Dopamine is synthesised in the body, so you can’t simply down a dopamine shot, but you can eat foods that provide the nutrients you need to produce dopamine.
 These include the amino acids L-theanine and tyrosine, which can both be obtained from protein-rich foods like lean chicken and tuna.

 Cheung suggested it takes five to seven days to mentally adapt to the heat through physiological acclimatization.

-It all goes to show that Jonny Brownlee’s northern 'hot house' is not only physically beneficial for the heat and humidity of Tokyo, but psychologically, too.
+It all goes to show that Jonny Brownlee’s northern 'hot house' wasn't only physically beneficial for the heat and humidity of racing, but psychologically, too.

 This blog was written by sports journalist James Witts, the author of Training Secrets of the World's Greatest Footballers.